huzaifaqamer/git_session/PITCHME.md

 - *git status:* Shows current status of working directory
 - *git log:* Shows list of commits i.e. history of repository
 - *git add file:* Stage a file

++++

+### Important GIT Commands

 - *git reset HEAD file:* Unstage a file
 - *git commit -m 'message':* Commit staged files
 - *git checkout file:* Undo changes in a file
 - *git pull:* Download changes from remote server
 - *git push:* Upload local changes to remote server

+---

+### Difference between GIT and GITHUB

+- GIT is a Version Control System tool
+- GITHUB is a website where a GIT repository can be published
+- Beside GITHUB there are other sites like GITLAB, BITBUCKET, etc.